My Intention

 Experience Economics

-What an organization produces for the people it serves, what the gaps between intention and delivery cost, and where the highest-return actions sit.
+What an organization produces for the people it serves, what the gaps between intention and delivery cost, and where we'll find the actions that generate the best returns.

 Capacity Economics